-Missed Class Policy: Student-athletes are not permitted to miss class time for sports practice or meetings with the coach(es) at any point during the academic year.
-Studentathletes are not permitted to miss class time for competition or practice outside of the championship segment (the off season).
+Missed Class Policy: Student-athletes are not permitted to miss class time for sports practice, weight room or meetings with the coach(es) at any point during the academic year.
+Student-athletes are not permitted to miss class time for competition or practice outside of the championship segment (the off season).
+Student-athletes who are not on the roster to travel must attend classes.

-It is the responsibility of the student-athlete to communicate with each faculty member, in advance, regarding missed class time and class work that should be completed prior to the absence.
+It is the responsibility of the student-athlete to communicate with each faculty member, in advance, regarding missed class time and class work that should be completed and submitted prior to the absence.